Castro, Hadley, Kuchar, Tringale join past champions Cink, Duval at Royal Liverpool

-Past champion Larry Mize to compete along with Castro, Cink and Kuchar
+Past champion Larry Mize to compete in season's first major along with Castro, Cink and Kuchar

 Only three NCAA institutions have two alumni in the 30-player field

 Annual fund-raiser for golf program to be held at The Golf Club of Georgia

 Tech wins regular season championship in Rivals Cup

 One of the nation's top collegiate players for four straight years, as well as an outstanding student and leader, was one of the most successful golfers in Tech's tradition of outstanding players ...
 Earned All-America recognition and a spot on the All-Atlantic Coast Conference team each year. ...
 Won the 2007 Byron Nelson Award, given to the nation's top senior golfer ...
 Also a two-time CoSIDA Academic All-America and GCAA All-America Scholar, and an Academic All-ACC selection for four years ...
 Served on the Georgia Tech Student-Athlete Advisory Board and was active in the community, including Special Olympics, Habitat for Humanity and the Michael Isenhour Toy Drive ...
 Graduated May 5, 2007, with highest honor in Industrial Engineering ...
 Twice named to the United States team for the Palmer Cup ...
 Had 30 top-20 finishes in 47 stroke-play events during his Tech career, 20 of those in the top-10 ...
 Missed playing in only one event in his Tech career (2005 Hooters Match Play) ...
 Finished his career with a four-year stroke average of 71.89, the fourth-best mark in Tech history, over 144 rounds.